Anaspida

 Anaspida ("shieldless ones") is an extinct group of jawless fish that existed from the early Silurian period to the late Devonian period.
-They were classically regarded as the ancestors of lampreys, but this is denied in recent phylogenetic analysis, although some analysis show these group would be at least related.
+They were classically regarded as the ancestors of lampreys, but this is denied in recent phylogenetic analyses, although some analyses show these groups would be at least related.
 Anaspids were small marine fish that lacked a heavy bony shield and paired fins, but were distinctively hypocercal.

 Anatomy

 Compared to many other ostracoderms, such as the Heterostraci and Osteostraci, anaspids did not possess a bony shield or armor, hence their name.
 The anaspid head and body are instead covered in an array of small, weakly mineralized scales, with a row of massive scutes running down the back, and, at least confirmed among the birkeniids, the body was covered in rows of tile-like scales made of aspidine, an acellular bony tissue.
-Anaspids all had prominent, laterally placed eyes with no sclerotic ring, with the gills opened as a row of holes along either side of the animal, typically numbering anywhere from 6-15 pairs.
+Anaspids all had prominent, laterally placed eyes with no scleral ring, with the gills opened as a row of holes along either side of the animal, typically numbering anywhere from 6-15 pairs.
 The major synapomorphy for the anaspids is the large, tri-radiate spine behind the series of the gill openings.